Creating the Lighting for Resistance: Fall of Man

 Despite the technical hurdles one invariably must deal with as far as changing toolsets and production in general, it's actually pretty rewarding watching the levels as the first lighting passes start to show up in the game.
 The level artists that have worked tirelessly to get these levels built would usually stop me in the kitchen while I was stuffing my face, and say "Dude!
 I saw the lighting in level 3…it looks awesome!
 It's starting to look like a real place!"
 Either that, or "What were you thinking when you lit 5?!
 That sucks!"
 Fortunately, most of the time they were happy.
 Some even suggested that "You made my crappy work look good!", and hey, there's no better compliment than that.

 It should be noted however, that the lighting is ALL I did here.
 Without the long hours and massive effort of the level artists themselves, there would be nothing to light.
 All of the world geometry, objects, shaders and textures were created by them, and then I just tried to light it up the best I could.
-Also, the game is way too huge and complex for me to have lit the whole thing myself...I am one of three lighting artists currently at Insomniac.
+Also, the game is way too huge and complex for me to have lit the whole thing myself...I was one of three lighting artists at Insomniac.

 For the clearest contrast, I've created rollover images here…hover the cursor over the image to see it with and without lighting.